 What penalties are charged for marijuana possession in Columbia, South Carolina depends on how much you had on you when arrested.
 More than 1 oz. is considered a trafficking crime with intent to manufacture and distribute.
 These penalties differ versus drug possession charges for marijuana.
 Columbia drug defense lawyers understand the law when it comes to marijuana possession and trafficking.
 They can advise you on the difference and help you understand the penalties you face for your arrest of marijuana possession or trafficking.

 If arrested for possession of marijuana that includes less than 1 oz. of the drug, you will face a fine of $100 to $200 and up to 30 days in jail.
 This increases with the second offense of marijuana possession as the fine rises to $200 to $1,000 and up to one year in jail.
 These are considered misdemeanor crimes on your record.
-A drug possession lawyer can help you reduce the fine that you receive for a marijuana charge and prevent you having to serve time in jail for your charges.
+A drug crime lawyer can help you reduce the fine that you receive for a marijuana charge and prevent you having to serve time in jail for your charges.

 In Columbia, SC, your location when arrested for marijuana possession can also affect the drug possession penalties that you face.
 If you are within a half mile of a school or a park, you could face a fine up to $1000 and one year in jail.
 This is regardless of the amount of marijuana you possess, purchased or have on your person at the time of your arrest.
 A drug defense lawyer can prove that the school or park you are near should not be considered part of your marijuana possession charge which can reduce the penalties in your drug case.

 Selling marijuana is illegal in Columbia, S.C.
 The amount you have on your person can determine by law if you are trafficking or have an intent to do so.
 The penalties vary for this marijuana offense depending on the amount of the drug involved in your arrest as well as if you are selling to minors or located near a school.
-Columbia, South Carolina takes a hard line when children are involved in drug cases, which is another reason why you need a Columbia drug possession lawyer to support you in your marijuana case.
+Columbia, South Carolina takes a hard line when children are involved in drug cases, which is another reason why you need a Columbia drug crime lawyer to support you in your marijuana case.

 If you are arrested with up to 10 lb. of marijuana with the intent to sell, you will face a fine up to $5000 and up to five years in prison.
 This penalty significantly increases with marijuana possession with the intent to sell for 10 to 100 lb.
 In this instance, you face a fine up to $10,000 and a mandatory one year in prison with the option for up to 10 years by the judges.